 Keto Carrot Muffins

-- In large bowl using an electric mixer beat the melted refined coconut oil and the brown sugar-substitute.
+- In a large bowl using an electric mixer beat the melted refined coconut oil and the brown sugar substitute.

 - Then add the 5 eggs one at a time mixing well with each addition.